 The core of improved site development is environmental site design which encourages the preservation of mature vegetation, in conjunction with use of natural landscaping concepts and stormwater management practices that mimic natural processes.
-Sustainable design practices must also take into account the end user's needs and necessary maintenance of the resource.
+Sustainable design practices must also consider the end user's needs and necessary maintenance of the resource.